FEniCS/performance-test/README.md

-# Scaling tests for FEniCS/DOLFIN
+# Performance test codes for FEniCS/DOLFIN

 This repository contains solvers for testing the parallel performance of DOLFIN and the underlying linear solvers.
 It tests elliptic